nico-busch/PHBS_MLF_2018/README.md

 Top features include AEV, AES and G_ENS_SIMILARITY_GAP.

 Next, we run a PCA to see how many Principal Components would be needed to explain most of the dispersion in the data.
-We conclude that at least 10 principal components should be use in the model selection pipeline if we want to keep some consistency with the data and reduce computation time.
+We conclude that at least 10 principal components should be use in the model selection pipeline if we want to keep some explanatory power and reduce computation time.

 ![pca](/images/pca.png)